Clemapfel/jluna/README.md

 Currently [**g++10**](https://askubuntu.com/questions/1192955/how-to-install-g-10-on-ubuntu-18-04), [**g++11**](https://lindevs.com/install-g-on-ubuntu/) and [**clang-12**](https://linux-packages.com/ubuntu-focal-fossa/package/clang-12) are supported. g++-11 is the primary compiler used for development of `jluna` and is thus recommended.

+Windows and MSVC support is planned in the near future.

 ---

 ## [Installation & Troubleshooting](./docs/installation.md)

 A step-by-step tutorial on how to create, compile and link a new C++ Project with `jluna` can be found [here](./docs/installation.md).
-It is recommended that you follow this guide closely instead of trying to resolve issues on your own.
+It is recommended that you follow this guide closely, instead of trying to resolve issues on your own.

 ### For Advanced Users Only